docarray/docarray/README.md

 Jina has adopted docarray as their library for representing and serializing Documents.

-Jina allows to serve models and services that are built with `docarray` allowing you to serve and scale these applications making full use of `docarray`'s serialization capabilites.
+Jina allows to serve models and services that are built with DocArray allowing you to serve and scale these applications making full use of DocArray's serialization capabilites.

-how easily documents slot into your FastAPI app:

 ```python
 import numpy as np